×

 • Latvian is spoken as a national language in: Latvia.

 You will also get to know the continents where Malayalam and Latvian speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Latvian language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Latvian language is 9.
 Find all the information about these languages on Malayalam and Latvian.

 Malayalam and Latvian Language History